nmbrone/gulgul/README.md

   ##### `webpackWatch?: boolean`

-  The only one available option here.
   When `true` webpack will start in watch mode.

+  ##### `webpackConfigFile?: string`

+  Path to webpack configuration file.
+Specify your own [configuration](https://webpack.js.org/configuration/#options) file.
-  All other configurations for [webpack](https://webpack.js.org/configuration/#options) are defined inside `tasks/webpack.js` file.
+  Default configuration are defined inside `tasks/webpack.js` file.

   The simplest way to register `webpack` task is adding a field `webpack: {}` in tasks config.
 And with additional `watch` task: `webpack: { watch: 'path/to/scripts' }`.
 In this case, gulp watcher will run webpack whenever files changes.